Dallinger/Dallinger/docs/source/running_the_tests.rst

   for the Python code is above the desired threshold.
 * Making sure the docs build without error.

+If you see ImportErrors related to demo packages, this most likely means you have not installed the ``dlgr.demos`` sub-package.
+See the :doc:`Dallinger development installation instructions
+<developing_dallinger_setup_guide>` for details.

 Amazon Mechanical Turk Integration Tests
 ----------------------------------------